Neuro1729/SAM3_broiler-detection/README.md

 ### Pipeline
 1. SAM-3 segments each chicken
 2. DPT predicts a depth map
-3. The depth values inside each chicken mask are averaged and integrated
+3. Depth values inside each chicken mask are integrated
 4. This produces a **distance-aware size estimate**
 5. This is mapped to chicken weight